Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Formulation for simultaneous estimation of objects and their positions for tidying up

 where the set of indexes $d$ of the selected objects to be tidied is denoted as $\mathcal{D}$.
 Note that $1 \le N \le D$.

-In the same way, considering the case of tidying $N$ objects at a time from the initial situation, the changing terms of the two equations of the likelihoods of before and after tidying up are:
+Similarly, considering the case of tidying $N$ objects at a time from the initial situation, the changing terms of the two equations of the likelihoods of before and after tidying up are:

-The tidy-up method consisting of estimating combinations of $N$ objects at once shown in this section is equivalent to tidying object one by one using a greedy method $N$ times, as described in Section~\ref{sec:proposed_method:planning_formulation_one}, because the object positions $x_{j}$ are conditionally independent from each other.
+The tidy-up method consisting of estimating combinations of $N$ objects at once shown in this section is equivalent to tidying object sequentially using a greedy method $N$ times, as described in Section~\ref{sec:proposed_method:planning_formulation_one}, because the object positions $x_{j}$ are conditionally independent from each other.
 Finally, the robot can perform the tidy-up task by recursively selecting the object $d$ to be tidied up, one at a time, i.e. sequentially calculating Equation~(\ref{eq:ratio_probability_kai}).